alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 The Cargo plugin will start and stop a test system before and after your tests have run.
 Lets work though an example.

-Create a Maven project using the web app archtype:
+Create a Maven project using the web app archetype:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-webapp -DarchetypeVersion=1.0 -DgroupId=sip -DartifactId=ci -Dversion=1.0.0-SNAPSHOT -B